AiramL/TimeOptimizedFederatedLearning/README.md

 - Grid size: 600 x 600
 - Car model: Krauss
 - Number of executions: 10

+We consider that the test was successful if we can generate all figures on the paper with this new set of parameters.

 ### Create SUMOs' trips (2 minutes):